Araki Station (Fukuoka): Layout

 The station consists of two island platforms serving four tracks at grade.
-A passing loop (track 5) runs to the east of platform/track 4.
+A passing loop (track 5) runs east of platform/track 4.
 Further east are numerous sidings.
 Beyond them are the elevated tracks of the Kyushu Shinkansen which does not have a station here.
 The station building is a modern concrete block structure with a circular skylight.
 It houses a staffed ticket window and a narrow waiting area.
 Access to the island platforms is by means of a footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 The station was opened by Japanese Government Railways (JGR) on 20 April 1910 as an additional station on the existing Kagoshima Main Line track.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 1,393 passengers daily (boarding passengers only), and it ranked 126th among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 1,029 passengers daily (boarding passengers only), and it ranked 132nd among the busiest stations of JR Kyushu.